kosli-dev/cli/docs.kosli.com/content/tutorials/following_a_git_commit_to_runtime_environments.md

 ## Overview

 In this 5 minute tutorial you'll learn how Kosli tracks "life after git" and shows you events from:
-* CI-pipelines (eg, building the docker image, running the unit tests, deploying, etc)
+* CI pipelines (eg, building the docker image, running the unit tests, deploying, etc)
 * runtime environments (eg, the blue-green rollover, instance scaling, etc)

 You'll follow an actual git commit to an open-source project called **cyber-dojo**.